snowplow/snowplowanalytics.com/_posts/2018-04-26-snowplow-android-tracker-0.7.0-released/index.md

 <h2 id="lifecycle">2.
 More flexible lifecycle tracking</h2>

-App lifecycle tracking is a powerful auto-tracking capability, introduced in XXX.
-In this release we now add fine-tuned control of lifecycle tracking, with the functions `tracker.pauseLifecycleHandler()` and `tracker.resumeLifecycleHandler()`.
+App lifecycle tracking is a powerful auto-tracking capability, introduced in [version 0.6.0][060-lifecycles].
+In this release we add fine-tuned control of lifecycle tracking, with the functions `tracker.pauseLifecycleHandler()` and `tracker.resumeLifecycleHandler()`.

 For example, this can be used to maintain a session uninterrupted when something momentarily backgrounds an activity: